Cordyceps for Immune Support: What the Research Shows

 How does cordyceps support the immune system?

-The primary human-trial evidence shows cordyceps activates NK cells and increases IL-2 and IFN-gamma — cytokines that regulate innate immune response.
-In simple terms, cordyceps appears to increase the activity of the cells that are first to respond to viral threats.
+The primary human-trial evidence suggests cordyceps may influence NK cell activity and cytokine levels such as IL-2 and IFN-gamma — which are involved in immune response.
+In simple terms, cordyceps appears to interact with the cells that respond to viral threats.
 The exact mechanism is not fully characterised in humans — most mechanistic work was animal or in vitro.

 The 2024 RCT in healthy adults found reduced IL-1β in men and IL-6 in women after 8 weeks of Cordyceps militaris beverage (PMID: 38580687).
 Both are pro-inflammatory cytokines elevated by heavy training.
 This suggests cordyceps may modulate exercise-associated immune suppression — a practically relevant finding for people training 5+ hours per week.
 Start with 1.5g/day and allow 8 weeks.